n1stre/rececss/README.md

   },
 }
 ```
 In the above config `$0` in `states` represents a classname that would be inserted after processing.
-Keys should be used as suffixes for this classnames.
+Keys are used as suffixes for this classnames.
 Check out the result:

 ```css
 .m_0a,